ggharsha/ggharsha/README.md

 ### 👋 Hi there, my name is Harsha Bandi

-I am a software engineer at Google, and I was previously a coach in esports.
+I am a software engineer, and I was previously a coach in esports.

 You can check out some of my projects here: